ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Build

-To build the bindings explicitly as part of the elektra build process, we pass the option `-DBINDINGS="rust"` to cmake.
+To build the bindings explicitly as part of the elektra build process, we add the option `rust` to `-DBINDINGS`.
 After [building libelektra](../../../doc/COMPILE.md), we can now add the `elektra` crate to the dependencies.
 The exact paths depends on your system.

 ```toml
 [dependencies]